 There can be many advantages in purchasing a newly built property over an older home; a modern property with brand-new fixtures and fittings, often much more energy efficient than older houses, and usually with smoke and burglar alarms fitted.
 Add to this the avoidance of the dreaded “property chain”, and the sometimes generous incentives offered by property developers, and it can be an attractive proposition.

 The various Help to Buy schemes have and will continue to represent a step forward in promoting affordable home ownership.
-However, to ensure you find the scheme or mortgage which presents the best option for you, speak to one of our expert mortgage brokers today.
+However, to ensure you find the scheme or mortgage which presents the right option for you, speak to one of our expert mortgage brokers today.

 At Just Mortgage Brokers we specialise in Help to Buy and similar schemes, and have helped many would-be homeowners get on the property ladder.
-We can provide expert, impartial advice on home mover and first time buyer mortgages and remortgages.
+We can provide expert, impartial advice on home-mover and first-time buyer mortgages and remortgages.